exasol/power-apps-connector/doc/user_guide/user_guide.md

 We'll configure the step as seen above, binding the variables to the corresponding columns.

-As a last step we'll test this flow again as before and add some actors.
+As a last step we'll test this flow again as we did with the previous flow.
+Let's add some actors while we're at it.

-After we're sure everything works we can head back to our app and add some controls.
+After we're sure everything works as we want we can head back to our app and add the UI elements we need to easily add our actors.

 This time we'll add some text boxes, some informative labels and a button.

-Next we'll wire everything together in the button's OnSelect, click on the Action tab above, click on Power Automate and insert the flow we just created (in our case: AddActor).
-As input we give in our 3 textboxes' corresponding text properties.
+Next we'll wire everything together in the button's OnSelect action:

+Click on the Action tab in the top menu bar, click on "Power Automate" and insert the flow we just created (in our case we called it "AddActor").

+As input we give in our 3 textboxes' corresponding `.Text` properties.

 ![image-20211123110522300](user_guide.assets/image-20211123110522300.png)